Stephanie L. Davidson, Psy.D., GC-C

-I earned both my masters in psychology and my doctorate in clinical psychology from Pepperdine University and have gained experience in a range of settings including private practice, community mental health, hospitals, nursing homes and assisted living facilities.
-Throughout my training, I have focused on gaining skills that will help people to improve their health starting in early adulthood and as their age advances.
+Dr. Davidson earned her bachelor of arts from DePauw University.
+She went on to earn both her masters in psychology and doctorate in clinical psychology from Pepperdine University and has gained experience in a range of settings including private practice, community mental health, hospitals, nursing homes and assisted living facilities.
+Beyond her doctoral education, she has also gone on to gain specialized training as a certified grief counselor (GC-C).
+Throughout her career, Dr. Davidson has focused on gaining skills that will help people to improve their health starting in early adulthood and as their age advances.

-With over a decade of experience in mental health, I have had the opportunity to provide services at some of the most well-respected hospitals in Southern California including Cedars-Sinai Medical Center and City of Hope where I served patients facing a range of medical challenges including cancer, heart disease, diabetes, MS, HIV/AIDS and chronic pain.
-In addition to my work with medically ill patients, I have successfully worked to help clients who have presented with a variety of mental health concerns including anxiety, mood disorders and problems with adjustment to life challenges.
+With over 20 years of experience, Dr. Davidson has provided services at some of the most well-respected hospitals in Southern California including Cedars-Sinai Medical Center and City of Hope where she served patients facing a range of medical challenges including cancer, autoimmune conditions, heart disease, diabetes, HIV/AIDS and chronic pain.
+In addition to her work with medically ill patients, Dr. Davidson has successfully worked to help clients who have presented with a variety of mental health concerns including grief, anxiety, depression and problems with adjustment to life challenges.

-Throughout my career, I have had a strong interest in supervision and training.
-I started as a peer-supervisor during her time at the Pepperdine University Counseling Center, Encino.
-I then went on to supervise and train practicum students and medical interns at Cedars-Sinai Medical Center.
-At City of Hope, I developed, coordinated and provided supervision for the postdoctoral fellowship program in health psychology.
-In 2016, I returned to the Pepperdine University Community Counseling Center in Encino where I supervised students pursuing their master's degree in marriage and family therapy.
-In 2017, I began a training program for marriage and family therapy associates at the Rowan Center for Behavioral Medicine where I have continued my work as clinical supervisor.
+Throughout her career, Dr. Davidson has had a strong interest in supervision and training.
+She began as a peer-supervisor during her time at the Pepperdine University Counseling Center, Encino.
+She then went on to supervise and train practicum students and medical interns at Cedars-Sinai Medical Center.
+At City of Hope, Dr. Davidson developed, coordinated and provided supervision for the postdoctoral fellowship program in health psychology.
+In 2016, Dr. Davidson returned to the Pepperdine University Community Counseling Center in Encino where she supervised students pursuing their master's degree in marriage and family therapy.
+In 2017, Dr. Davidson began a training program for marriage and family therapy associates at the Rowan Center for Behavioral Medicine.
+She also maintained a training program for MFT interns in her own private practice for several years.

 Clinical Experience